If you want to buy Bitcoin Cash (BCH), you’ll find this popular digital currency listed for trade on a wide range of exchanges.

 You should also be aware that BCH isn’t listed in the same extensive range of trading pairs as digital currencies like bitcoin and Ethereum, so you may not be able to directly trade your coins for the currency you want.

 Which wallets can I use to hold Bitcoin Cash?

-Once you’ve successfully purchased Bitcoin Cash, you’ll need to find a safe place to store your coins.
+Once you’ve successfully purchased Bitcoin Cash you’ll need to find a safe place to store your coins.
 While you can keep BCH in your exchange wallet if you wish, the fact that you don’t control the keys for this wallet and exchanges are regularly targeted by hackers means that it’s not recommended.

 Instead, choose a secure wallet that gives you full control over your crypto assets.
 There are myriad options available if you’re looking for a Bitcoin Cash wallet, including:

-Bitcoin is the world’s oldest and most widely recognized cryptocurrency, but as more and more people have started using the bitcoin network, scalability problems have reared their ugly head.
-With slow transaction times and high fees plaguing bitcoin, the community couldn’t agree on the best way to improve network scalability – some wanted to increase the size of blocks in the blockchain, while others wanted to restructure the way data was stored in existing blocks.
+Bitcoin is the world’s oldest and most widely recognised cryptocurrency, but as more and more people have started using the bitcoin network, scalability problems have reared their ugly head.
+With slow transaction times and high fees plaguing bitcoin, the community couldn’t agree on the best way to improve network scalability – some wanted to increase the size of blocks in the blockchain, others wanted to restructure the way data was stored in existing blocks.